 Griswold contrasts an underlying, structured, geometric composition with spontaneous, freely expressive brushstrokes.
 Her compositions explore abstract elements within realistic settings, resulting in a still and spare “quiet elegance,” or “shibui” which she attributes to her early years in Japan.

-Ms. Griswold is represented by Hoorn-Ashby in New York and Nantucket and the Marin Price Gallery in Chevy Chase, Maryland, and has been featured in solo exhibitions in New York, Washington, D.C. and San Francisco.
-She has also participated in numerous group exhibitions throughout the United States and abroad, including the 2002 True Colors: Meditations on the American Spirit exhibition, commencing in Washington, D.C. and traveling to Turkey and Egypt.
+Ms. Griswold is represented by Graficas Gallery in Nantucket and the Cole Pratt Gallery in New Orleans, LA and has been featured in solo exhibitions in New York, Washington, D.C. and San Francisco.
+She has also participated in numerous group exhibitions throughout the United States and abroad.

 Her award-winning work has been featured on cover illustrations for several magazines and acclaimed by many publications including the New York Times.

-She conducts weekly painting classes in Great Barrington for artists of all ages and abilities, and has served on the Boards of the Sheffield Land Trust, Sheffield Art League and the Sheffield Arts Council.
+She has served on the Boards of the Sheffield Land Trust, Sheffield Art League and the Sheffield Arts Council.

 Oil on linen, 36" x 48," 1998